dj-stripe/dj-stripe/README.rst

 * Subscription management
 * Designed for easy implementation of post-registration subscription forms
-* Single-unit purchases (forthcoming)
+* Single-unit purchases
 * Works with Django 1.8, 1.7
 * Works with Python 3.4, 2.7
 * Works with Bootstrap 3
 * Built-in migrations
 * Dead-Easy installation
-* Leverages in the best of the 3rd party Django package ecosystem
+* Leverages the best of the 3rd party Django package ecosystem
 * `djstripe` namespace so you can have more than one payments related app
 * Documented (Making good progress)
 * Tested (Making good progress)